Thraka/thraka.github.io/source/_posts/2017-03-08-engine-revision.md

 ## Input

 Input has been overhauled a bit.
 Keyboard is mostly the same except for some minor method refactoring.
 Mouse has change a lot.
-Previously each console evaulated mouse state for itself.
+Previously each console evaluated mouse state for itself.
 This is no longer how mouse input works.
 Instead mouse input is driven by the `SadConsole.Input.Mouse.Update` method which cycles through the `SadConsole.Global.Screen` gathering all console types.
 Then, each console has the `ProcessMouse` method called.
 If `true` is returned, mouse processing stops.
 This happens unless the `Global.InputTargets.Console` has the `IsExclusiveMouse` property set to `true`.
 If `true`, mouse is always sent to this console and never to anything else.

 ## Startup code